Classics (CLS)

 CLS 101.
 Greek Civilization in its Mediterranean Context.
 (3)

 Exploration of ancient Greek civilization, from pre-Homeric to Hellenistic times, presented within a broad framework of cultures with which Greece interacted in the Mediterranean basin.
-Various aspects of Greek civilization are highlighted including history, politics, economics, society, art, science, philosophy, and literature.
+Various aspects of Greek civilization are highlighted including history, politics, religion, economics, society, art, science, philosophy, and literature.
 IIB.
 PA-3B.
 CAS-B-HST.

 CLS 102.
 Roman Civilization: From City to Empire.
 (3)